 Possible to lock a single row for a long time.

-Slower than table-level locks when used on a large part of the table because you must acquire many more locks.
+Fast when used on a large part of the table because only a single lock is involved.

 MySQL grants table write locks as follows: